 - (a) Use checklists to promote consistency in cleaning among staff, and to help identify opportunities for improvement.
-Checklists can be used for: - i. surfaces and equipment in a patient's room that need twice daily cleaning and disinfection, - ii. outbreak management, - iii. cleaning following discharge or transfer of patient/resident (Refer to Appendix D for a sample discharge/transfer cleaning checklist). - (b) Declutter the patient/resident room to facilitate cleaning and disinfection. - (c) Always work from clean items/surfaces to dirty ones (unless otherwise specified by the disinfectant product manufacturer). - (d) Whether a one-step or two-step cleaning/disinfection process is used, staff should be educated about the importance of using mechanical friction to successfully remove C. difficile spores from a surface.
-It is also critical that that disinfectant be applied to the surface for the appropriate contact time. - (e) All cleaning and disinfectant solutions must be applied directly to the cloth.
+Checklists can be used for: - i. surfaces and equipment in a patient/resident room and bathroom that need twice daily cleaning and disinfection, - ii. outbreak management, - iii. cleaning following discharge or transfer of patient/resident (Refer to Appendix D for a sample discharge/transfer cleaning checklist). - (b) Declutter the patient/resident room to facilitate cleaning and disinfection. - (c) Always work from clean items/surfaces to dirty ones (unless otherwise specified by the disinfectant product manufacturer). - (d) Whether a one-step or two-step cleaning/disinfection process is used, staff should be educated about the importance of using mechanical friction to successfully remove C. difficile spores from a surface.
+It is also critical that that disinfectant be applied to the surface for the appropriate contact time.

+- (e) All cleaning and disinfectant solutions must be applied directly to the cloth.
 Saturating a clean cloth in a pail of solution and using one at a time is the safest way to clean and disinfect.
 The used cloth must go directly into the laundry.
 Applications of cleaning chemicals by aerosol or trigger sprays may cause eye injuries or induce or compound respiratory problems or illness and should not be used. - (f) Cloths and mop heads must not be double dipped and must be changed after use in the patient's/resident's room.
 This practice reduces contamination of clean cloths, mops and the disinfectant solution, and prevents transferring bacteria to other rooms and equipment. - (g) Disposable toilet brushes shall be used in the rooms of all patients/residents with CDI. - (h) Housekeeping staff shall wear appropriate PPE (i.e. gown and gloves) at all times.

 A discharge/terminal cleaning must be done upon discontinuation of precautions, transfer of the patient/resident to another room, or discharge from the healthcare facility.
 In cases where precautions are being discontinued (refer to sub-section 15, "Discontinuing Additional Precautions"), patients/residents must be temporarily removed from the room while terminal cleaning is done.
 The person should be bathed and dressed in clean bed-clothes or personal clothing before re-admission to the room.
-Please refer to your region's housekeeping policy and procedure manual for specific information regarding environmental cleaning upon discharge/transfer.
+Please refer to local housekeeping policies and procedures for specific information regarding environmental cleaning upon discharge/transfer.

-The following additional procedures must be incorporated into your organization's discharge/terminal cleaning and disinfection procedure for CDI:
+The following additional procedures must be incorporated into the organization's discharge/terminal cleaning and disinfection procedure for CDI:

-- a) Contact precautions shall remain in effect until discharge cleaning has taken place. - b) All privacy, shower, and window curtains shall be taken down and sent for laundering.

-- c) All disposable items including paper towels, toilet paper, glove boxes and toilet brush must be discarded. - d) Clean and disinfect all dedicated equipment in the patient's/resident's room upon discharge or transfer.
+- a) Contact precautions shall remain in effect until discharge cleaning has taken place. - b) All privacy, shower, and window curtains shall be taken down and sent for laundering. - c) All disposable items including paper towels, toilet paper, glove boxes and toilet brush must be discarded. - d) Clean and disinfect all dedicated equipment in the patient's/resident's room upon discharge or transfer.

-10. Patient/Resident Care Equipment
+9. Patient/Resident Care Equipment

-- (a) Dedicate noncritical nursing and personal-care equipment (e.g., thermometer, stethoscope, blood pressure cuff, tourniquet, vacutainer, laundry hamper stand, commode/bedpan) to a single patient/resident. - (b) If sharing of equipment is unavoidable, clean and disinfect it between patients/residents (refer to sub-section 9, "Environmental Cleaning"). - (c) Equipment that cannot be disinfected must be discarded rather than being used for another patient/resident. - (d) Limit the supplies taken into the room to avoid unnecessary waste when the patient/resident is discharged or precautions are discontinued.
+- (a) Dedicate noncritical nursing and personal-care equipment (e.g., thermometer, stethoscope, blood pressure cuff, tourniquet, vacutainer, laundry hamper stand, commode/bedpan) to a single patient/resident. - (b) If sharing of equipment is unavoidable, clean and disinfect it between patients/residents (refer to sub-section 8, "Environmental Cleaning"). - (c) Equipment that cannot be disinfected must be discarded rather than being used for another patient/resident. - (d) Limit the supplies taken into the room to avoid unnecessary waste when the patient/resident is discharged or precautions are discontinued. - (e) Once patient/resident is discharged or precautions are discontinued, discard all unused supplies (e.g. dressing materials, tape, etc.).

-11. Dietary
+10. Dietary